 Hibiki Amami is a high school student with a sixth sense.
 She inherited the ability to see and interact with ghosts from her late mother.
 Most of her friends are ghosts as a result, but she eventually finds herself in the middle of a group of lively classmates.
-These human friends include: Inoue, who is scared of ghosts, Esumi, who used to be a ‘delinquent’ and still acts tough, Uehara the blogger, Ogawa the air-headed zombie fanatic and Yamada the egotistical boy.
+These friends include: Inoue, who is scared of ghosts, Esumi, who used to be a ‘delinquent’ and still acts tough, Uehara the blogger, Ogawa the air-headed zombie fanatic and Yamada the egotistical boy.
 Hibiki’s ghost friends are compassionate towards her and actively help her out every day, and she does her best to make them at peace with their past lives and their present situations.

-There are a few annoying characters in Re-Kan!, but none so much as Inoue.
+There are a few annoying characters in Re-Kan!, but none so much so as Inoue.
 Being scared of the concept of ghosts, or even the real ghosts that happen to be around her everyday, is not worth labelling as unreasonable.
-What is unreasonable is this being one of just two character traits she has, the other being that she is an archetypal tsundere.
+What is unreasonable is this being one of just two character ‘traits’ she has, the other being that she is an archetypal tsundere.
 She is even called a tsundere, which is not a new joke or a funny one at that.
 She is the least human-like character in a series about a person who can see ghosts and understand the words of a perverted cat.
 Said cat constantly jokes about looking at girls’ underwear, but the ‘jokes’ are not funny in the slightest, nor are they funny after being reused over a dozen times.
-Neither is Inoue, who is constantly whining and complaining about everything in public and getting upset every time she acknowledges that she wants to be nice to Hibiki.
+Neither is Inoue, who is constantly complaining about everything in public and getting upset every time she acknowledges that she wants to be nice to Hibiki.
 It does not seem like any of the students study or do homework, and it often seems as if shopping and cooking are about the only things these characters are capable of doing, aside from complaining and helping ghosts.
-The ghosts, fortunately, are not annoying at all; they are rather sweet and give this series a desperately needed sense of lightheartedness and positivity.
+The ghosts, fortunately, are not particularly annoying; they are somewhat sweet and give this series a desperately needed sense of lightheartedness and positivity.

 The voices are what you might expect from a recent moe anime.
 That is to say, they are shrill.
 Typical one-season anime adaptations essentially feature the same types of voices every time, but it is getting to the point where it is simply impossible to suspend even the slightest bit of disbelief in order to accept that Japanese girls actually sound anything like they do in Re-Kan!.
 An English dub may have actually improved this series.
-There is background music, but it is no more noteworthy than that.
+There is background music, but it is not noteworthy.
 The opening song is surprisingly decent, but the ending song is just another example of a forgettable pop song that does not need to exist.
 The subtitles are generally fine, but even a basic understanding of Japanese will often render them pointless due to the large amount of overly-simplistic dialogue used.
 Sentai Filmworks’ subtitles do include some useful translation notes, however.

 The textless opening and ending animation sequences are included on the second disc.
 Trailers for some of Hanabee’s other recent releases are also included on that disc.